 Jump to: Full-Time | Clinical Faculty

-Allen Dyer, M.D., Ph.D., professor of psychiatry, teaches in the Global Mental Health Seminar and has mentored Global Mental Health Track projects in Jordan, Palestine, India, and the Lesbos Refugee Camp in Greece.
-Earlier, Dr. Dyer served many years on the Duke University psychiatry faculty and as Chair of the Eastern Tennessee Department of Psychiatry.
-He came to Washington as Senior Health Advisor for International Medical Corps, a global humanitarian nonprofit organization providing medical relief programs worldwide, where he worked with health professionals and government ministries of health to develop education programs and policy, in Iraq and in disaster-affected communities in China, Haiti, Japan and elsewhere.
+Allen Dyer, MD, PhD is a Professor of Psychiatry, teaches in the Global Mental Health Seminar, and has mentored Global Mental Health Track projects in Jordan, Palestine, India, and the Lesbos Refugee Camp in Greece.
+Previously, Dr. Dyer held a faculty position in the Department of Psychiatry at Duke University and was Chair of the East Tennessee State University Department of Psychiatry.
+He came to Washington, D.C. as Senior Health Advisor for International Medical Corps, a global humanitarian nonprofit organization providing medical relief programs worldwide, where he worked with health professionals and government ministries of health to develop education programs and policy, in Iraq and in disaster-affected communities in China, Haiti, Japan and elsewhere.
 Dr. Dyer has published extensively on medical ethics, palliative care, doctor-patient relationships, and global mental health.
 He has authored or edited seven books, including Ethics and Psychiatry: Toward Professional Definition, serves on the editorial board of the Encyclopedia of Bioethics.
-His 2013 memoir, One More Mountain to Climb, describes pivotal experiences that throughout his career have oriented him to his identity and commitments as a physician.
+His 2013 memoir, One More Mountain to Climb, describes pivotal experiences throughout his career that have oriented him to his identity and commitments as a physician.
 Dr. Dyer has been the recipient of many fellowships and awards including the Kent Fellowship of the Danforth Foundation, the Institute of Human Values in Medicine Fellowship, and the Kellogg Foundation National Fellowship.
-In 2016, he will serve in Burundi as a Fullbright Fellowship Specialist.
+In 2016, he served in Burundi as a Fullbright Fellowship Specialist.

-James Griffith, M.D. is Leon M. Yochelson Professor and chair of the Department of Psychiatry and Behavioral Sciences at the George Washington University School of Medicine and Health Sciences.
-Dr. Griffith teaches in the Global Mental Health Seminar and other seminars relevant to global mental health, such as the Hope Modules Stigma Seminars.
+James Griffith, MD is a Leon M. Yochelson Professor and Chair of the Department of Psychiatry and Behavioral Sciences at the George Washington University School of Medicine and Health Sciences.
+Dr. Griffith teaches in the Global Mental Health seminar and other seminars relevant to global mental health, including the Hope Modules Stigma seminar.
 He mentors residents in the Global Mental Health Track.
-As a psychiatric educator, Dr. Griffith developed a psychiatry residency program at George Washington University that has been distinguished for its curriculum in cross-cultural psychiatry, global mental health, mental health policy, and psychosocial care for medically-ill patients.
+As a psychiatric educator, Dr. Griffith developed a psychiatry residency program at the George Washington University that has been distinguished for its curriculum in cross-cultural psychiatry, global mental health, mental health policy, and psychosocial care for medically-ill patients.
 In his clinical research, Dr. Griffith has published extensively on family-centered treatment of psychosomatic disorders and chronic medical illnesses, including a book,The Body Speaks: Therapeutic Dialogues for Mind-Body Problems.
 A second book, Encountering the Sacred in Psychotherapy, articulated methods for engaging the spiritual and religious resources that people bring to clinical settings.
 His most recent book, Religion that Heals, Religion that Harms, addressed destructive uses of religion and ideology in clinical settings and received the 2011 Creative Scholarship Award from the Society for the Study of Psychiatry and Culture.
 Currently, Dr. Griffith provides psychiatric treatment for immigrants, refugees, and survivors of political torture at Northern Virginia Family Services in Falls Church, VA.
 He has received the Human Rights Community Award from the United Nations Association of the National Capital Area and the Margaret B. and Cyril A. Schulman Distinguished Service Award from the GW School of Medicine and Health Sciences, both for the training of mental health professionals and development of mental health services for survivors of political torture in the Washington metropolitan area.
 He has received the Distinguished Teacher Award from the George Washington University School of Medicine and Health Sciences.
-He has been selected by the Washington Psychiatric Society as its 2003 Psychiatrist of the Year and for its 2014 Distinguished Service Award.
+He was selected by the Washington Psychiatric Society as the 2003 Psychiatrist of the Year and in 2014, received the Distinguished Service Award.